Reims: Economy

 Rue de Vesle is the main commercial street (continued under other names), traversing the city from southwest to northeast through the Place Royale.
+The economy of Reims is driven by the wine and Champagne industries and innovation in the bio-economic field.

 Architecture

 Reims Cathedral is an example of French Gothic architecture.

 The Basilica of Saint-Remi, founded in the 11th century "over the chapel of St. Christophe where St. Remi was buried", is "the largest Romanesque church in northern France, though with later additions."

 The Church of Saint-Jacques dates from the 13th to the 16th centuries.
 A few blocks from the cathedral, it stands As of 2009 in a neighbourhood of shopping and restaurants.
 The churches of Saint-Maurice (partly rebuilt in 1867), Saint-André, and Saint-Thomas (erected from 1847 to 1853, under the patronage of Cardinal Gousset, now buried within its walls) also draw tourists.

 The Protestant Church of Reims, built in 1921–1923 over designs by Charles Letrosne, is an example of flamboyant neo-Gothic architecture.

 The Hôtel de Ville, erected in the 17th century and enlarged in the 19th, features a pediment with an equestrian statue of Louis XIII (reigned 1610 to 1643).

 Narcisse Brunette was the architect of the city for nearly 50 years in the 19th century.
 He designed the Reims Manège and Circus, which "combines stone and brick in a fairly sober classical composition."

 Examples of Art Deco in Reims include the Carnegie library.

 The Foujita Chapel, built in 1965–1966 over designs and with frescos by Japanese–French artist Tsuguharu Foujita, has been listed as a monument historique since 1992.